 / Valentina Ciprian / to discover nature travel by bike

-Dolomites, a name that identifies an Alpine paradise capable of capturing the imagination of travelers from all over the world.
-This enchanting portion of the Eastern Alps, declared a UNESCO World Heritage Site in 2009, encompasses three regions enclosing an enormous variety of natural scenery and a precious and articulate cultural heritage.
-It is easy to imagine the many possibilities offered to those who wish to explore these mountains, appreciating their beauty and complexity.
+Dolomites, a name that identifies an Alpine paradise capable of capturing the imagination of travellers from all over the world.
+Declared a World Heritage Site by UNESCO in 2009, this enchanting part of the Eastern Alps comprises three regions with an enormous variety of natural landscapes and a rich and varied cultural heritage.
+It is easy to imagine the many possibilities open to those who wish to explore these mountains and appreciate their beauty and complexity.

 The Dolomites, between postcard images and unknown valleys

-When one thinks of the Dolomites, a few postcard images probably materialize in most people’s minds that have by now become globally known icons: the Three Peaks of Lavaredo, Lake Braies, Lake Sorapiss ,with that spot of blue that makes it unique, and Lake Carezza in which the pinnacles of Latemar are reflected.
-But alongside the more emblazoned places, there is much to discover, if you allow yourself the time to do so.
-In fact, the Dolomites are a succession of more or less well-known valleys, connected by scenic alpine passes and dotted with reliefs that seem drawn and instead are right there, providing a natural backdrop to every glimpse.
+When we think of the Dolomites, most of us probably conjure up a few postcard images that have become icons all over the world: the Three Peaks of Lavaredo, Lake Braies, Lake Sorapiss, with its unique blue stain, and Lake Carezza, in which the peaks of the Latemar are reflected.
+But beyond the more famous places, there is much to discover if you have the time.
+In fact, the Dolomites are a succession of valleys, more or less well known, connected by picturesque alpine passes and dotted with reliefs that seem to have been drawn but are actually there, providing a natural backdrop to every view.

-To discover the Dolomites as an insider, a first piece of advice is just that: open the map, put aside the most popular destinations and consider everything around you.
-You will discover a wealth of exciting views and open up the possibility of authentic experiences, far from the routes of mass tourism.
-And if those places mentioned just now still deserve to be seen at least once in a lifetime, it is best to make arrangements to go there outside the peak season in order to appreciate them at their best, in quiet and silence.
+To discover the Dolomites as an insider, the first piece of advice is to open the map, put aside the most popular destinations and look around you.
+You will discover a wealth of exciting views and the possibility of authentic experiences, far from the routes of mass tourism.
+And if the places I have just mentioned still deserve to be seen at least once in a lifetime, the best thing to do is to make arrangements to go there outside the high season in order to appreciate them at their best, in peace and quiet.

 Be enchanted by the enrosadira (alpenglow)

-There is a natural spectacle in the Dolomites that is so peculiar that it has a word to describe it precisely: it is the enrosadira (alpenglow), that moment when the rocks of the dolomite walls turn pink as the sun’s grazing light caresses them, at sunrise or sunset.
-A wonder that never ceases to amaze even those who are fortunate enough to admire it from the window of their homes and that enchants those who catch it with their eyes for the first time.
-It is not necessary to go who knows where to enjoy this spectacle: it is enough to be, at the right time, in front of a mountain oriented in the right way, kissed by the sun.
+There is a natural spectacle in the Dolomites that is so peculiar that there is a word to describe it: it is the enrosadira (alpenglow), that moment when the rocks of the Dolomite walls turn pink as the sun’s rays caress them, at sunrise or sunset.
+A miracle that never ceases to amaze those who are lucky enough to be able to admire it from the windows of their homes, and that enchants those who see it for the first time.
+It is not necessary to go anywhere to enjoy this spectacle: it is enough to be, at the right time, in front of a mountain facing the right direction and kissed by the sun.
 An example?
 The walk from Passo Rolle to Baita Segantini offers a privileged view of the Pale di San Martino.
-Very popular on weekends, wrapped in a muffled atmosphere at sunset time.
+It is very popular at weekends, when the atmosphere is subdued at sunset.

-Here are three ways, from the easiest to the most challenging, to take in a 360-degree view of the Dolomites: climb a Dolomite pass, stand on the terrace of a mountain hut, or conquer a peak where you can feel at one with the surrounding landscape.
+Here are three ways, from the easiest to the most difficult, to enjoy a 360-degree view of the Dolomites: climb a Dolomite pass, stand on the terrace of a mountain hut or conquer a peak where you can feel at one with the surrounding landscape.

-For the first solution, one is spoiled for choice.
-The Gardena Pass, for example, unravels between Val Gardena and Val Badia and, trivially peeking out of the window, allows one to review the vertiginous walls of the Sella, contemplate the Sassolungo and Cir, and, as one descends toward Val Badia, photograph with one’s eyes its idyllic landscape that rises from the villages on the valley floor to the rocks of Sass dla Crusc.
-The gaze can sweep as far as the Ampezzo Dolomites, including Lagazuoi and Tofana di Rozes.
+For the first option, you have a lot of choices.
+The Gardena Pass, for example, opens up between the Val Gardena and the Val Badia and, with a casual glance out of the window, one can admire the dizzying walls of the Sella, contemplate the Sassolungo and the Cir and, as one descends towards the Val Badia, photograph with one’s eyes the idyllic landscape that rises from the villages at the bottom of the valley to the rocks of the Sass dla Crusc.
+You can see as far as the Ampezzo Dolomites, including the Lagazuoi and the Tofana di Rozes.
 But the Dolomite pass that I carry in my heart is the Giau.
-Seeing is believing, especially at sunrise or sunset (avoid it in August, however!).
+Seeing is believing, especially at sunrise or sunset (but avoid in August!).

-If you’re looking for a refuge with a particularly noteworthy panoramic terrace, mark down the Nuvolau: it can only be reached on foot and, from a height of 2575 meters, it is a veritable eagle’s nest rising to the summit.
-It is the oldest refuge in the Ampezzo Dolomites and still retains the charm of an authentic high-altitude alpine garrison.
+If you’re looking for a refuge with an exceptional panoramic terrace, don’t forget the Nuvolau: it can only be reached on foot and is a veritable eagle’s nest that rises to the summit at 2,575 metres.

-If you really want to immerse yourself in the view, there is nothing better than earning an exceptional vantage point by reaching a summit.
-Here, the advice from a local is to target those mountains that some consider “lesser,” because they may be less famous than the surrounding ones, but for that very reason extraordinarily scenic.
-One possible destination is Mount Pore, a pyramidal elevation of volcanic origin that can be reached by climbing from the Fedare locality on the Giau Pass.
+If you really want to immerse yourself in the view, there is nothing better than reaching a summit and gaining an exceptional vantage point.
+Here, the advice of a local is to aim for those mountains that some consider “lesser” because they may be less famous than the surrounding peaks, but for that very reason are extraordinarily scenic.
+One possible destination is Mount Pore, a pyramidal peak of volcanic origin that can be reached by climbing from the village of Fedare on the Giau Pass.

 Touching history with your own hands

-Now more than a century ago, the Dolomites were the scene of bitter fighting during World War I. Many artifacts that have shaped the current appearance of some of these mountains date back to that dramatic moment in history: a maze of trenches and tunnels, for example, winds its way up Sass de Stria and you can follow it as you climb to the summit.
-But also on Lagazuoi, among the Cinque Torri, on Paterno and Monte Piana, to name but a few, the signs of the First World War are very evident.
-These mountains bring with them real open-air museums, which with their historical value enrich a hike in the area with meaning and hold an important key to understanding the scenarios in which we move our steps and the profound transformations that these places have undergone over time.
+More than a century ago, the Dolomites were the scene of fierce battles during the First World War.
+Many of the features that characterise the current appearance of some of these mountains date back to this dramatic moment in history: for example, a labyrinth of trenches and tunnels winds its way up the Sass de Stria, which you can follow as you climb to the summit.
+But also on the Lagazuoi, among the Cinque Torri, on Paterno and Monte Piana, to name but a few, the signs of the First World War are very evident.
+These mountains are veritable open-air museums, whose historical value enriches a walk in the area and is an important key to understanding the scenarios in which we set our feet and the profound changes these places have undergone over time.

 Enjoy a genuine gastronomic experience

-Another, perhaps unusual, way to sample traditional dishes is to hang out at village festivals.
-Throughout the year, a rich calendar of events allows everyone to dive into local folklore and try those simple and tasty dishes that are part of the popular culture of the various localities.
-So, for example, when in La Valle Agordina the Om Salvarech is celebrated (in spring), you can eat tocà da boia (a soft polenta with morsels of sausage).
-Or, at Carnival, in addition to masks (carved in wood) there are simple sweets with a homemade flavor, such as strauben in Trentino Alto Adige or mognkròpfn with poppy filling in Sappada.
-Keep in mind that very often the festivals that take place in mountain villages are moments of gathering designed more for locals than for tourists and offer everyone who participates an opportunity to feel part of a living Alpine community.
+Another, perhaps more unusual, way of tasting traditional dishes is to attend village festivals.
+Throughout the year, a rich calendar of events allows everyone to immerse themselves in local folklore and taste the simple and tasty dishes that are part of the popular culture of each village.
+For example, when the Om Salvarech is celebrated in La Valle Agordina (in spring), you can try tocà da boia (soft polenta with sausage).
+Or during carnival, in addition to the masks (carved in wood), there are simple sweets with homemade flavours, such as strauben in Trentino Alto Adige or mognkròpfn with poppy seed filling in Sappada.
+Remember that the festivals that take place in the mountain villages are often more of a meeting point for the locals than for tourists, giving everyone the opportunity to feel part of a living Alpine community.

-The tips for experiencing the Dolomites as a local would be many more, for example, make research for each valley, consider the changing seasons, and include the many activities that can be done outdoors and beyond.
-The approach, however, could be this: choose a destination, slow down the pace, and prepare to welcome with curiosity and respect what each location has to offer.
+There are many more tips for experiencing the Dolomites as a local, such as researching each valley, taking into account the changing seasons, and including the many activities that can be done outdoors and beyond.
+But the approach could be this: choose a destination, slow down and prepare to welcome with curiosity and respect what each place has to offer.

-The Dolomites are a place for adventure, for discovery, for connecting with a unique environment: asking advice from those who live them year-round can give you an interesting vantage point for getting to know them more closely.
+The Dolomites are a place of adventure, of discovery, of contact with a unique environment: asking for advice from those who live there all year round can be an interesting way of getting to know it better.

-Do you want to discover the unique scenery of the Dolomites by bicycle?
-Have a look at our tours!
+Would you like to discover the unique landscape of the Dolomites by bike?
+Take a look at our tours!